JoonasMykkanen/wolt-internship-2024/README.md

 ### Program
 App has been divided into modules and these can be modified independetly from each other.
 You can add or remove them without breaking the App.
 Since subject only has one module, it seems a bit overkill.

 * run.py - starts the program
 * /tests - individual tests, can be ran with ```pytest -s tests/__FILE__```
 * /app - Where everything ties together
 * /routes - set up routers to handle paths like '/api' or '/'
-* /services - Logic for routers to use, also could include databases, external api's etc
+* /services - Logic for routers to use, also could include databases, external api's etc...